stulle123/kakaotalk_analysis/SECRET_CHAT.md

 - Wipe all entries in the `public_key_info` and `secret_key_info` tables from the `KakaoTalk.db` database
 - Start `mitmproxy`: `$ mitmdump -m wireguard -s mitm_secret_chat.py`
 - Start `Frida`: `$ frida -U -l loco-tracer.js -f com.kakao.talk`
-- Create new *Secret Chat* room in the KakaoTalk app and send a message
+- Create a new *Secret Chat* room in the KakaoTalk app and send a message
 - View message in `mitmproxy` terminal window

 How it works: